Raises the state minimum wage to $10 per hour.

-- Only 3.5% of workers in New Hampshire actually earn the minimum wage or less.
+- Only 2.1% of workers in New Hampshire actually are paid the minimum wage or less.
 Over half of these are tipped employees who generally earn much more than $7.25 per hour.

 - Most minimum wage workers receive a raise within the first year they’re employed.

 - Forcing small retail or service companies, like those that dominate New Hampshire tourism industry, to pay the same high wages as big corporations could put them out of business.

 - Studies have shown that if minimum wages are raised, hours for some low earners will be cut or companies will reduce their payroll in order to even out their costs.
 That means fewer available jobs, particularly for new or low-skilled workers.

 - Raising the minimum wage will force increases in hourly wages all the way up the pay scale, increasing costs that will have to be made up through cutbacks elsewhere.